Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 Your work isn't done.

-Every week, you'll need to check in to see how they're progressing.
+Every week, you'll need to check in to see how your underperforming employee is progressing.
 Reflect on how they're doing and keep a closer eye on their work in the areas they need to improve.

 Celebrate and reinforce their wins with praise, and talk through any problems that reoccur or aren't delivered on.
 Your attention signals to them you're taking this seriously, and that they need to maintain momentum on improving.